Restaurant Insider with Anne Lee: Kani Ka Pila GrilleRestaurant Insider

 AL: How did this fundraiser start?

-In my second year of coaching in 2016, we introduced our first event held at Murphy’s Bar & Grill, and our guest was Roy Williams.
-(We happened to be playing North Carolina who had just won the national championship the year prior, this was a pretty big deal.)
+In my second year of coaching, we held our first event at Murphy’s Bar & Grill.
+Our guest was Roy Williams as we happened to be playing North Carolina, which had just won the national championship the year prior.
+This was a pretty big deal.

-AL: What are some of the dishes that we can look forward to?
+AL: I know that executive chef Dean Kamiya is preparing a fabulous spread for this event.
+What are some of the dishes that we can look forward to?

 AL: Anything else you want to share?